sirharis214/lamp-stack/README.md

 	- `sudo systemctl restart apache2.service`

 ### Step 2
 Use VM2 to configure rabbitmq-server.
 The rabbitmq service will be running on this VM.
 All RabbitMQ users, exchanges and queues will be created from this VM.
-This VM's rabbitmq service listens to the Queue `data-get-data` which is binded with the Exchange `data-exchange`.
-Requests recieved will be processed locally and then a response will be sent back to VM 1.
+We will run a rabbitmqServer.php script in this VM which listens for messages in the Queue `data-rabbitmq`.
+Requests recieved will be processed locally and then a response will be sent back to VM 1 via a reply queue that VM 1 declared at the time of sending request.

 * Download git
 	- `sudo apt-get update && sudo apt-get install git`